 It might surprise you to know that I’m not a great flyer as I get very anxious on planes.
 First, I get very cagey and want to walk around though it’s not always convenient to do so.

 And second, I really hate landings.
-The sounds you hear when the landing gear goes down and the plane doing what it’s supposed to gets me a bit panicky about a crash landing.
+The sounds you hear when the landing gear goes down, and the plane is doing what it’s supposed to gets me a bit panicky about a crash landing.
 Surprisingly, my death grip on the little armrest hasn’t made it any easier!